Device testing for Android

 Limitations

-You might be limited by your overall build time.
-Also note that a single build can contain only one Virtual Device Testing Step performing one type of test (instrumentation
+A single build can contain only one Virtual Device Testing Step performing one type of test (instrumentation

 , robo